awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.Patching.md

  You can see metrics of important attributes during ZDP in the MySQL error log\.
 You can also see information about when Aurora MySQL uses ZDP or chooses not to use ZDP on the **Events** page in the AWS Management Console\.

-In Aurora MySQL version 2\.10 and higher and version 3, Aurora can perform a zero\-downtime patch when binary log replication is enabled\.
-Aurora MySQL automatically drops the connection to the binlog target during a ZDP operation\.
+In Aurora MySQL version 2\.10 and higher and version 3, Aurora can perform a zero\-downtime patch whether or not binary log replication is enabled\.
+If binary log replication is enabled, Aurora MySQL automatically drops the connection to the binlog target during a ZDP operation\.
 Aurora MySQL automatically reconnects to the binlog target and resumes replication after the restart finishes\.

  ZDP also works in combination with the reboot enhancements in Aurora MySQL 2\.10 and higher\.
 Patching the writer DB instance automatically patches readers at the same time\.
 After performing the patch, Aurora restores the connections on both the writer and reader DB instances\.
 Before Aurora MySQL 2\.10, ZDP applies only to the writer DB instance of a cluster\.